MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-prereq.md

  > [!IMPORTANT]
  >
- > During the preview phase, to use AI Builder models in a Flow, you will need to create it inside a solution.
+ > During the preview phase, to use AI Builder models in a Flow, you will need to create the flow inside a solution.
 Go to [Create a flow in a solution]( https://docs.microsoft.com/en-us/flow/create-flow-solution) to learn more.

 ### Related topics